amaitou/Born2beRoot/README.md

     **-c** -> the description of the creation of the user

-    Here is the absoulte path of the default user creation by user add **`/etc/default/useradd`**
+    Here is the absolute path of the default user creation by user add **`/etc/default/useradd`**

     ---

-- Delete user from the system
+- Delete a user from the system

     ```sh
     userdel -r <username>